Bangladeshi nationality law: Upon the founding of the state

 East Bengal subsequently becoming East Pakistan before Bangladesh's declaration of independence in 1971.
-Previously Pakistan, India and, Bangladesh (then East Bengal) had been part of the British Empire until independence from Britain and the partition of India and Pakistan into two separate countries in 1947.
-Before the advent of Bangladeshi nationality law, British nationality law and Citizenship Law of Pakistan would have applied.
+Previously, Pakistan, India, and Bangladesh (then East Bengal) had been part of the British Empire until independence from Britain and the partition of India and Pakistan into two separate countries in 1947.
+Before the advent of Bangladeshi nationality law, British nationality law and the Citizenship Law of Pakistan would have applied.

-Upon the founding of the state, Bangladesh law granted citizenship to persons who were permanent residents of the territories that became Bangladesh on 25 March 1971.
+Upon the founding of the state, Bangladeshi law granted citizenship to persons who were permanent residents of the territories that became Bangladesh on 25 March 1971.
 The wording of the order makes separate mention of those whose father or grandfather were born in the territory and others, but it is unclear that there is any distinction in law between those groups.
 The law also describes Bengalis who were in West Pakistan during the 1971 war and facing obstacles over returning as permanent residents eligible for Bangladeshi citizenship.